-The CN1610 FASTPATH software provides the following quality of service (QoS) features that help to ensure optimal handling of traffic:

-- ◆ Class of Service (CoS) Queue Mapping-This feature allows traffic to be classified into streams and given certain QoS treatment in accordance with defined per-hop behaviors. - ◆ CoS Queue Configuration-This feature enables you to directly configure certain aspects of device queueing to provide the desired QoS behavior for different types of network traffic.
+About this chapter The CN1610 FASTPATH software provides the following quality of service (QoS) features that help to ensure optimal handling of traffic: Class of Service (CoS) Queue Mapping-This feature allows traffic to be classified into streams and given certain QoS treatment in accordance with defined per-hop behaviors. • CoS Queue Configuration-This feature enables you to directly configure certain aspects of device queueing to provide the desired QoS behavior for different types of network traffic.
 The priority of a packet arriving at an interface can be used to steer the packet to the appropriate outbound CoS queue through a mapping table.
-You can configure CoS queue characteristics such as minimum guaranteed bandwidth, and transmission rate shaping, at the queue (or port) level. - ◆ Differentiated Services (DiffServ)-This feature enables you to classify traffic into streams and given certain QoS treatment in accordance with defined per-hop behaviors.

-- "Class of service (CoS) queue mapping" on page 114 - "CoS queue configuration" on page 117 - "QoS map and queue configuration example" on page 118 - ◆ "Differentiated services (DiffServ)" on page 121
+You can configure CoS queue characteristics such as minimum guaranteed bandwidth, and transmission rate shaping, at the queue (or port) level.
+Differentiated Services (DiffServ)-This feature enables you to classify traffic into streams and given certain QoS treatment in accordance with defined per-hop behaviors.
+Topics in this This chapter includes the following topics: chapter "Class of service (CoS) queue mapping" on page 116 "CoS queue configuration" on page 119 "QoS map and queue configuration example" on page 120

-Class of service (CoS) queue mapping

-CoS overview
+• "Differentiated services (DiffServ)" on page 123

-In a typical switch or router, each physical port consists of one or more queues for transmitting packets on the attached network.
-Multiple queues per port are often provided to give preference to certain packets over others based on user-defined criteria.
+CoS overview In a typical switch or router, each physical port consists of one or more queues for transmitting packets on the attached network.
+Multiple queues per port are often provided to give preference to certain packets over others based on user- defined criteria.
 When a packet is queued for transmission in a port, the rate at which it is serviced depends on how the queue is configured and, possibly, the amount of traffic present in the other queues of the port.
 If a delay is necessary, packets are held in the queue until the scheduler authorizes the queue for transmission.
 As queues become full, packets have no place to be held for transmission and are dropped by the device.

-CoS queue mapping

-Incoming packets can be mapped to a CoS queue based on port configuration and characteristics of the packets themselves.

-CoS queue mapping uses the concepts of trusted and untrusted ports:

-Trusted ports: A trusted port is one that takes at face value a certain priority designation within arriving packets.
-Specifically, a port can be configured to trust one of the following packet fields:

-- ♦ 802.1p user priority

-- ◆ IP precedence (which may not be supported on newer hardware)

-- ◆ IP DSCP

-Packets arriving at the port ingress are inspected and their trusted field value is used to designate the CoS queue that the packet is placed in when forwarded to the appropriate egress port.
+CoS queue mapping Incoming packets can be mapped to a CoS queue based on port configuration and characteristics of the packets themselves.
+CoS queue mapping uses the concepts of trusted and untrusted ports: Trusted ports: A trusted port is one that takes at face value a certain priority designation within arriving packets.
+Specifically, a port can be configured to trust one of the following packet fields: • 802.1p user priority IP precedence (which may not be supported on newer hardware) IP DSCP Packets arriving at the port ingress are inspected and their trusted field value is used to designate the CoS queue that the packet is placed in when forwarded to the appropriate egress port.
 A mapping table associates the trusted field value with the desired CoS queue.
 If the port is configured to trust the 802.1p user priority, but the packet does not have a priority tag, then the default port priority is assigned to the packet.
 The port priority defaults to zero.
 Untrusted ports: Alternatively, a port can be configured as untrusted, whereby it does not trust any incoming packet priority designation and uses the port default priority value instead.
 The port priority defaults to zero.
 All packets arriving at the ingress of an untrusted port are directed to a specific CoS queue on the appropriate egress port(s) in accordance with the configured default priority of the ingress port.
 This process is also used when the switch cannot honor a trusted port mapping, such as when a non-IP packet arrives at a port configured to trust the IP precedence value.

-CoS mapping configurations can apply system-wide-meaning a change affects all interfaces simultaneously-and on a per-interface basis.

-Operational overview